csc301-fall-2022/assignment-2-5-rebplane-eun-chae-s/README.md

 Then, run the server:
 <pre><code>python manage.py runserver</code></pre>

-Open a new terminal window (keep the old one running in the background):
+Open a new terminal window (keep the old one running in the background).
 Run the frontend with:
 <pre><code>npm install</code></pre>
 <pre><code>npm start</code></pre>